 Artificial Intelligence

 Artificial intelligence (AI) language models, such as ChatGPT, and online assignment help tools, such as Chegg®, are examples of online learning support platforms: they can not be used for course assignments except as explicitly authorized by the instructor.
-The following actions are prohibited in this course:
+The following actions are prohibited in this course [remove bullets as necessary]:

 + Submitting all or any part of an assignment statement to an online learning support platform;